ncr121/minesweeper_solver/README.md

 3) if two cells share some adjacent cells and one has a larger number, then flag the adjacent cells of the larger number
 4) if one cell's adjacent cells are the superset of another cell's adjacent cells, then reveal the complement

+## Example
+An example of a successfully solved board, displayed using Matplotlib.
 ![screenshot](screenshot.png)